Skip to content

 The 3Ds of Emotional Abuse

 My work is grounded in a deep commitment to supporting women experiencing emotional abuse and coercive control by a partner.
-Over the years, I’ve seen how hard it can be to untangle the confusion and name what’s really happening—especially when the abuse is subtle, chronic, and disguised as care or concern.
+I am well aware how hard it can be to untangle the confusion and name what’s really happening in a relationship – especially when the abuse is subtle, chronic, and disguised as care or concern.

 You can learn more about the 3D model here.